nickschuch/docker-volume-efs/README.md

 * Automatically detect the region which the AWS host is placed
 * Create an EFS Filesystem if it does not exist
 * Create an EFS Mount Point if it does not exist
-* MOunt to the local filesystem and into the container environment
+* Mount to the local filesystem and into the container environment

 ## Acknowledgements